mikeAdamss/tidychef/README.md

 ![](https://mikeadamss.github.io/tidychef/_images/bands-after.png)
 _Note: image cropped for reasons of practicality._

+Currently supported input formats are `xls`, `xlsx`, `ods` and `csv`.
+Though users can add additional formats relatively easily and without a codebase change being necessary.

 Tidychef is **designed to allow even novice python users or analysts to quickly become productive** but also has an advanced feature set and is designed to be readily and easily extended (adding new source of tabulated data, your own use case specific methods and filters and domain specific validation etc are all possible and documented in detail).

 In depth training material, examples and technical documentation [can be found here](https://mikeadamss.github.io/tidychef/intro.html#).